Foundation pic

 Formal assessment of progress will be made at the end of each placement and at the end of F1 and F2.
 The clinical and/or educational supervisor’s end of placement assessments will be based on multiple sources of evidence including feedback from colleagues who have observed practice in the workplace (Placement Supervision Group).
 Other important evidence will be provided through the e-portfolio including team assessments of behaviour (TAB), engagement with SLEs, reflective practice throughout the placement and satisfactory demonstration of the core procedural skills required by the GMC.

-Direct observation of doctor/patient interaction:
+- Direct observation of procedural skills (DOPS)

 Frequency of assessments per 4 month placement